OctopusDeploy/docs/docs/deployment-process/issue-tracking/github.md

     The password should be a personal access token, rather than an actual password.
 You can create a token in your GitHub account settings in the 'Developer settings' area.

-    - **Release Note Prefix**: If specified, Octopus will look for a comment that starts with the given prefix text and use whatever text appears after the prefix as the release note, which will come through to the [release notes templates](/docs/packaging-applications/build-servers/metadata/release-notes-templates.md) as the work item link's description.
-If no comment is found with the prefix then Octopus will default back to using the title for that work item.
+    - **Release Note Prefix**: If specified, Octopus will look for a comment that starts with the given prefix text and use whatever text appears after the prefix as the release note, which will be available in the [build information](/docs/packaging-applications/build-servers/build-information.md) as the issue's description.
+If no comment is found with the prefix then Octopus will default back to using the title for that issue.

     For example, a prefix of `Release note:` can be used to identify a customer friendly issue title vs a technical feature or bug fix title.

-When configured, this integration will retrieve GitHub issue details and add details to your releases and deployments and generate release notes automatically.
+When configured, this integration will retrieve GitHub issue details and add details to your releases and deployments.

-## Commit Messages
+## Commit Messages {#commit-messages}

 The parsing of the commit messages is based on the GitHub concepts around [closing issues using keywords](https://help.github.com/en/articles/closing-issues-using-keywords).